arkency/posts/posts/2023-12-14-one-way-of-implementing-async-read-model.md

 When a read model is built async, the event handlers are executed by the background workers.
 This is great because we can scale the handling of events independently of the web server.

 Also, if processing an event fails, then it is up to the queue mechanism to deal with it.
-It's likely that as a Rails developer you use the sidekiq.
+It's likely that as a Rails developer you use the Sidekiq.
 I'll use it for this example as well.
 Sidekiq has an auto retry that you can use.
 Sometimes the event will not be processed due to a transient error.
 In this case, time will heal the wounds.
 In other cases, the error will require code fixes.
 With async handlers, there's the convenience of being able to fix the error, deploy, and retry the job that handles the event.
 However, the user experience would be poor in this  experience in this case because we're talking about read models, which, as I said, is something that users like to browse.